Acting on climate change

 Climate change is one of the biggest threats to our society, and to the future of our business.
 We are committed to reducing greenhouse gas (GHG) emissions from our operations by improving energy efficiency and switching to renewable sources.
 Here are a few ways in which we have effectively reduced the GHG emissions across the value chain.

 Previously, our waste plastic materials were incinerated by an incinerator at our factory premises, which heavily consumed diesel.
-We have now replaced our incinerator with a shredder that shreds packaging material into tiny particles which are then sent to a geo-cycling plant.
-We send our solid waste to INSEE for energy recovery.
-This movement has helped us save 10,000 litres of diesel per annum, also reducing greenhouse gas emissions by 27,286 kg (CO2) a year.
+We have now replaced our incinerator with a shredder that shreds packaging material into particles and we send our solid waste to INSEE for energy recovery.
+This movement has helped us save approximately 10,000 liters of diesel per annum, also reducing greenhouse gas emissions approximately by 27,000 kg* (CO2) a year. (*basis year – 2015)

 Inert gas production

-We have also changed our inert gas production process (inserting nitrogen in our air tight packaging) from burning oxygen to a Pressure Swing Absorption (PSA) process, avoiding CO2 emissions and eliminating our diesel usage.
+We have also changed our inert gas (Nitrogen) generation technology from burning oxygen to Pressure Swing Absorption (PSA) avoiding CO2 emissions and eliminating our diesel usage.

 Uninterrupted Power Supply